DigitalStrawberry/ANE-Amplitude/README.md

 ## Compiling from Source

-You can compile the Air Native Extension from source by updating the build/build.config file to match your development enviroment.
-Then run the ant command in the build folder to build the entire project.
+You can compile the Air Native Extension from source by copying the `build/build.config.template` file to `build/build.config` updating it to match your development enviroment.
+Then run the `ant` command in the `build` folder to build the entire project.

 ## Special Thanks